The previous article, How To Make CG Portfolio 1) – More Important Is How To Think,

 Occasionally, people will put something unique on the first page of their portfolio that makes you say, “Why did you choose this one?”

 It certainly stands out and makes an impact.
-In fact, you may be invited for an interview because of that impact.
+You may be invited for an interview because of that impact.

 There is nothing wrong if the impactful individuality is the person’s own, and it has come out on its own.